Characters from Ile-Rien: The Queen's Guard

 Originally a body of armsmen placed directly at the command of the Queen of Ile-Rien, they have a celebrated history of valor and courage.
 They are a different body than the Royal Guard, which serves at the direction of the King of Ile-Rien.
 They are headquartered within the royal palace in Vienne.
 At the beginning of The Element of Fire, they are both an elite armed force and the queen's personal bodyguard.
 In later books, they have developed into an intelligence gathering agency, as well as remaining the bodyguard of the queen and her chosen designees, often guarding them covertly.

 Thomas Boniface

 The captain of the Queen's Guard and one of the main characters in The Element of Fire.
 He was once Queen Ravenna's lover and remains a dedicated protector until the end of her life.
 At the end of the Element of Fire, he falls in love with the half-fey princess Kade Carrion.

 The Valiarde Family

-A family of wealthy commoners in the beau monde of Ile-Rien, they are descended from the infamous exiled traitor, Denzil, Duke of Alsene.
-Their primary residence is the sprawling, ramshackle manor house, Coldcourt, outside of Vienne.
-They become known as a family of eccentric scholars and art collectors.
+A family of wealthy commoners descended from the exiled Duke of Alsene, Denzil.
+Their primary residence is the Coldcourt manor located outside of Vienne.
+They became known as eccentric scholars and art collectors.